Go to page content

 Cinnamon (rou gui, 肉桂), Evodia (wu zhu yu, 吴茱萸), cumin (xiao hui xiang, 小茴香), and galangal (gao liang jiang, 高良姜), meanwhile, are suitable alternatives to dried ginger.

-Ultimately, both types of ginger offer unique health benefits.
+Ultimately, both types of ginger root offer unique health benefits.
 Before choosing between fresh or dried, consider their differences in therapeutic effects, potency, aroma, flavour, and texture.

 Keep in mind that ginger may not be suitable for everyone.
 It’s best to check with a licensed TCM practitioner to determine which body constitutions pair well with ginger and its alternative ingredients.